BusaidiEssa/AI-Chatbot/README.md

 - ⚠️ **Error responses**: Check the Render logs for potential backend crashes or errors
 - 🔌 **Connection issues**: Verify MongoDB connection string and Hugging Face API key

-## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details. 📝

 ## 👏 Acknowledgments